ESX-PUBLIC/esx_celldoors/README.md

+This is my edit to include the maps I am using too

+https://github.com/Ultrunz/Map-Sheriff-Ray (My edit of his map, just adding a 2nd for paleto)

+https://www.gta5-mods.com/maps/sandy-shores-sheriff-pd (only use this for the gates)

+https://forum.fivem.net/t/release-ymap-police-training-facility/98239 (training facility at the airport)

+I have added locks for all the doors I USE here.

+Also included is the hospital, FBI building, car dealer, vanilla unicorn and more. (shoutout to btwentyone for those)

 # esx_doorlock
 This is a door lock script for ESX, which is used to lock certain doors that shouldn't be accessable by normal citizens.